zhangxh502/rst-test/make_tricircle_trio2o_work.rst

-Since the tricircle was separated from trio2o, the division of labor between the management of network resources and computing resources in the data center cascade, Tricircle specifically cascades network resources, while trio2o only keeps resources associated with computing resources for cascading.
+Since the tricircle was separated from trio2o, the division of labor between the management of network resources and computing resources in the data center cascade, tricircle specifically cascades network resources, while trio2o only keeps resources associated with computing resources for cascading.
 After separation, the two components have difference between the architecture and the management of the region.
 In order for the two components to work